 Family Relationships.
-William Dillard, II, Drue Matheny, Alex Dillard, Mike Dillard and Denise Mahaffy (a Senior Vice President of the Company) are siblings.
-William Dillard, III (a Senior Vice President of the Company) is the son of William Dillard, II.
+William Dillard, II, Drue Matheny, Alex Dillard, Mike Dillard and Denise Mahaffy are siblings.
+William Dillard, III is the son of William Dillard, II.
 Alexandra Lucie and Annemarie Jazic (each a Vice President of the Company) are daughters of Alex Dillard.